ayg15/housesales-repo/README.md

 # House Sales Prediction in King County USA
-House sales data from Kaggle data set (https://www.kaggle.com/harlfoxem/housesalesprediction) is used here.
+[House sales data](https://www.kaggle.com/harlfoxem/housesalesprediction) from Kaggle is used here.
 This dataset contains house sale prices for King County USA.
 The data set includes data of houses sold between May 2014 and May 2015.

 #### The Feature Columns